jsfuentes/Code-Cheatsheet/Bash/cron.md

 # Cron

-Apparently you can schedule a file to run with cron strings natively in bash :0
+Apparently you can schedule a file to run with `cron`  command natively in bash :0

 0 * * * * wget -O - -q -t 1 http://CRON_URL